 Two classes stand out.
 First, Negotiations with Professor Cagle occupied more of my energy and attention than any other class.
 Rather than reading cases and discussing holdings, we learned by doing.
 I walked out of every class feeling like I was a better negotiator than I was earlier that day.
 Second, International Business Transactions with Professor Ibele opened my eyes to legal issues in the global marketplace and sparked my interest in IPR.
 Plus, it was great to have a practicing attorney with so much experience teach the course.

-Was there a law school experience that was particularly important or
+Was there a law school experience that was particularly important or meaningful for you?

 Writing my Law Review Comment.
 From start to finish it occupied over a year of my life.
 I worked harder on that than anything I had ever done before.
 It was a bit of a roller-coaster ride.
 At times I wanted to jump off a cliff or into Lake Mendota, and not just because the topic was tax law.
 Yet the feeling of accomplishment that came with meeting deadlines and ultimately producing a work that was published made it all worthwhile.